aryn-ai/sycamore/docs/source/tutorials/sycamore-jupyter-dev-example.md

 1. Launch Sycamore using the [get started instructions](../welcome_to_sycamore/get_started.md#launch-sycamore).

 2. Access Jupyter using the URL specified in the logs.
 The token is stable over restarts of the container.
-If you cannot find the URL, follow [these instructions] (../data_ingestion_and_preparation/using_jupyter.md#jupyter-notebook).
+If you cannot find the URL, follow [these instructions}(../data_ingestion_and_preparation/using_jupyter.md#jupyter-notebook).

 The script you will develop is also present as a notebook file in the `examples` directory for convenience.
 We recommend that you write your script in either the docker_volume or bind_dir directory so that your script persists over container restarts.